Taxes in 2021: 10 Important Innovations to Know About

 1. Cancel RMD

-The Coronavirus Federal Aid Act (CARES Act) has abolished the Required Minimum Distribution (RMD) from retirement savings for 2020.
+The Federal Coronavirus Assistance Act (CARES) abolished the Required Minimum Distribution (RMD) from 2020 retirement savings.

 RMD - these are the amounts that US tax law requires annually to be derived from traditional pension investments and employer-sponsored pension plans.
 Thus, this one-time cancellation means that some pensioners will pay less taxes for 2020.